Photo:Courtesy of Baum und Pferdgarten; Getty Images/Victor Virgile; Courtesy of Prada; Getty Images/Stephane Cardinale - Corbis; Courtesy of Miu Miu

-"Knit polos are trending at the moment, and the look will enter the spotlight in an even greater way in 2021.
+"Knit polos have trending and the look has entered the spotlight in an even greater way in 2021.
 I'm excited to try a few different silhouettes as an easy way to bring that modern sophistication to a vibe."

-"The trend I want to leave behind in 2020 would be those fitted tailoring pieces.
+"The trend I'm leaving behind in 2020 would be those fitted tailoring pieces.
 The more relaxed items are great, but I personally don't have the need for super-fitted blazers and such right now."